-Board policies mandate that the Board of Trustees (BOT) act as an independent policymaking body reflecting the public interest in educational quality.
-The Board members, apart from the student representative, are nominated by the governor and confirmed by the legislature.
-The composition of the board as prescribed in Public Law 17-44GCA, chap.31 subsection 31101,506 and BOT By-Laws identifies the composition of the board and represents various business and industries.507 Every governing board member is a non-owner of the College.508 It states further that the trustee shall not be a government of Guam employee nor shall the trustee have a conflict of interest with the college to ensure in the best interest of the community.
+Board policies mandate that the Board of Trustees (BOT) act as an independent policy-making body reflecting the public interest in educational quality.
+The Board members, apart from the student representative, are nominated by the Governor and confirmed by the Guam Legislature.
+The composition of the board as prescribed in Public Law 17-44GCA, chap.31 subsection 31101,403 and BOT By-Laws identifies the composition of the board and represents various business and industries.404 Every governing Board member is a non-owner of the College.405 It states further that the trustee shall not be a government of Guam employee nor shall the trustee have a conflict of interest with the college to ensure the best interest of the community.

-Board Policy 140, cites that the BOT and president will protect and promote the interest of GCC.
-In addition, the Board members conduct their policy-making roles through participation in standing committees.509
+Board Policy 140, cites that the BOT and President will protect and promote the interest of Guam Community College.
+In addition, the Board practices policy-making roles through standing committees.
+406

-BOT meeting minutes throughout 2014-2017 show that trustees regularly attended internal and external events.
-THE BOT Community Outreach Report notes, for example, that board members regularly attended retreats, networked with international entities, 510 attended agency meetings, national events, and commencements..511
+BOT meeting minutes throughout 2014-2017 show trustees regularly attend internal and external events and this is showcased in the meeting minutes, such as the Community Outreach Report, where board members, for example, report their activities outside of board meetings such as attending retreats, networking with international entities, 407 attending agency meetings, national conferences, and participating in the college's